 Q: What is this policy?

-A: The Chicago School of Professional Psychology requires all degree-seeking students to complete a Criminal Background Check (CBC) as a condition of acceptance and matriculation.
+A: The Chicago School of Professional Psychology requires all degree-seeking and graduate certificate in ABA students to complete a Criminal Background Check (CBC) as a condition of acceptance and matriculation.

 Q: Why does the school require this policy?

 A: There are four main reasons why the school implemented this policy:

 1.Protection of Public Safety: Psychology professionals are entrusted with the health, safety, and welfare of those with whom they work, have access to confidential and sensitive information, and operate in settings that require the exercise of ethical judgment and professional behavior.
 Thus, assuring the absence of serious criminal convictions in our students' backgrounds is imperative to promote the highest level of safety possible in our communities.